grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 A few minutes later Owen's voice came crackling over the PA radio in the control room.
 "Fuck Captain Percy, you're right.
 Those welds are failing.
 There's already about a fucking foot of water in the bilge."

 "Fuck me!"
 Said Percy.
 She leaned over the trim control panel and flipped on the forward bilge pumps and slid the power controllers up to maximum.
-As the bilges ramped up to full power the higher-pitched hum of their small but powerful electric motors passed through the hull and lay down on top of the bass hum of the main drive motors.
+As the bilges ramped up, the higher-pitched hum of their small but powerful electric motors passed through the hull and lay down on top of the bass hum of the main drive motors.
 Bastian looked up at Percy with a doubtful look, but didn't express his doubt verbally.

 "Sylvia," Hemi's voice floated up from below, "whatever hope we have of the sub with the ram not tracking us is gone if you are going to run the bilge pumps."

 "Well, we're not going to fuck around with sinking again Hemi.
-I've had too many fucking close calls with falling down that hole in the last few weeks.
-We'll just have to figure out some other fucking tactic!"
+I've had too many fucking close calls with falling down the hole in the last few weeks.
+We'll just have to figure out some other fucking tactic."

 For the next few hours Hemi carefully tracked the pursuing sub on sonar.
-He grew ever more sure that they were back on the _Prospect's_ track and gaining ground once again.
+He grew ever more sure that they were back on the _Prospect's_ track and were gaining ground once again.
 Percy nervously watched the battery gauges as the needles dipped slowly down in the areas marked with red cross-hatching.
 The relatively fast speed they had kept up previously now combined with the added draw of the bilge pumps to leave them with terrifyingly little battery power.

 Captain Percy had run out of ideas though.
-She let the _Prospect_ run, with Hemi still occasionally having Bastian make adjustments to steer clear of dangerous objects in the water.
+She let the _Prospect_ run, just leaning her weight from an overhead strap while she smoked while Hemi continued having Bastian make occasional adjustments to steer clear of dangerous objects in the water.

-It was just starting to seem to Percy that perhaps there were fewer calls up from Hemi for course adjustements when the needles on the battery gauges suddenly dipped down into the solid red zone and then dropped onto their zero needles, flat and lifeless.
+It was just starting to seem to Percy that perhaps there were fewer calls up from Hemi for course adjustements when the needles on the battery gauges suddenly dipped down into the solid red zone and then fell onto their zero needles, flat and lifeless.
 The sound of the electric drive motors died away with them.
 And just a second after that the higher pitched whine of the forward bilge pumps died away too.

 The _Prospect_ sat dead in the water.

 Bastian nervously reached up and tapped the battery gauge, a smoking cigarette propped between two long fingers on a shaking hand.

 "Hemi!"
 Percy called down.
-"We've run the fucking batteries down!"
+"We've compeletely run the fucking batteries down!"

 Hemi removed the sonar headset and stood at the foot of the ladder to the control room.
 "What do you want to do now?"

-"What the fuck can we do?
-All we've got is hotel power!
-We're going to fucking sink if we don't have power to run those forward bilges."
+"I'm fucking asking you: what the fuck can we do?
+All we've got is hotel power! ...And We're going to fucking sink if we don't have power to run those forward bilges.
+Give me options Hemi!"

 "You could flip over the main power to draw from the emergency hotel batteries --- but with the bilge motors running, they'll deplete those batteries in a matter of an hour or so."

 "No." Said Percy.
-"We're going to have to fucking surface."
+"That leaves us with no manuevering.
+Give me another option."

-"Almost daylight now."
+"We could surface of course.
+Though we will never lose them running diesels, and it is almost daylight now."
 Said Hemi.

 "Of this I am fucking aware Hemi.
-But that's what we're fucking doing.
+But I think that's what we're fucking doing because at least we'll be fucking moving.
 How much garbage is on the surface?"

-"There is still a fair amount of coverage, thought I do believe we have passed through the densest part of the garbage patch now."
+"There is still a fair amount of coverage, though I do believe we have passed through the densest mass of the garbage patch now."

 "And how far behind is that ugly fucking sub?"